soullessness1611/nvim-public/README.md

 - Essential **Plugins** to supercharge productivity.
 - A clean **Theme and UI** designed for better focus and readability.

 💡 **Why Use a Dotfile?**
-Dotfiles make it easy to set up Neovim quickly, maintain consistency across machines, and share configurations with others via GitHub or a repository.
+Dotfiles make it easy to set up machine environment including Neovim quickly, maintain consistency across machines, and share configurations with others via GitHub or a repository.

 If you’re interested, feel free to adapt, tweak, or learn from it to fit your own workflow! 🎊
 👉 [My Dotfiles](https://github.com/soullessness1611/dotfiles-zen-macos) (I’m currently customizing it and will be public it soon.)